We will review applications from home-schooled students on an individual basis.

-Evidence that studies have been completed at an academic level equivalent to the minimum standard required for your programs(s) of application.
+Our admissions committee will require evidence that you've completed studies at an academic level equivalent to the admission requirements for your programs(s) of interest.
 This evidence may include an overview of the curriculum used in home-based education: textbooks used, learning objectives, grading scale, detailed course descriptions, grades given (either as a percentage or a letter grade), supporting letters of recommendation, and a letter from the educator confirming what grade level has been achieved.

 - Required courses at the grade 12/senior high school level taken through an approved institution.
 Please email our office for suggested courses.

 - Results from Advanced Placement (AP) examinations or challenge examinations.

 - Official transcripts from an accredited post-secondary institution.

 - Test scores such as the SATs, ACTs, SAT subject tests, and provincial or state college entrance examinations will better enable the admission committee to assess your background.